mshikebkhan/ncubook/README.md

 # 📘 Ncubook – A Social Network for College Students

-**Ncubook** is a dedicated social networking platform built exclusively for college students.
+**Ncubook** is a dedicated open-source social networking platform built with DJango exclusively for college students.
 It offers a secure, engaging, and student-first space to connect, collaborate, and share meaningful content within your academic community.

 ---